 The Swedish money laundering regulations are based on EU’s Fourth Anti-Money Laundering Directive (in english).
-The provisions in the directive are based on international standards, which have been issued by the intergovernmental organization Financial Action Task Force - FATF.
+The provisions in the directive are based on international standards, which have been issued by the intergovernmental organisation Financial Action Task Force - FATF.

 The provisions that apply to you as a business operator are stated in the Money Laundering Act and the regulations.
-In the County provisions you can also find guidelines in the form of general advice.
+In the county provisions you can also find guidelines in the form of general advice.

 The penalty laws that regulate crimes related to money laundering and terrorist financing are:

-The County Administrative Board’s work to counteract money laundering and terrorist financing includes supervision, taking measures against unregistered businesses, information effort and announcing regulations.
+The County Administrative Board’s work to counteract money laundering and terrorist financing includes supervision, taking measures against unregistered businesses, information efforts and announcing regulations.
 The County Administrative Board supervises specific businesses under the Money Laundering Act, by ensuring that the businesses comply with money laundering regulations through controls and inspections.

 The County Administrative Board carry out an aptitude test, a so called vandelsprövning, of all representatives for companies under the Board’s supervision.
 Single traders, retailers, and persons that are qualified shareholders in a legal person or are a part of its management board, are included in vandelsprövningen.
 Vandelsprövning means that the County Administrative Board checks all representatives against criminal records as well as against the Swedish Tax Agency’s debt register and the Swedish Enforcement Authority’s debt register.